agregson/fitzlab/protocol_A549_Stim_TNF.md

    - cDNA synthesis from total RNA is the first step in TaqMan Gene Expression Quantification assays.
    - Kit # 4304134 Applied Biosystems
    - All tubes are BioRad
+      - Can use domed or flat tops, need to ensure proper setting on machine

 1. Prepare reverse transcriptase reaction mix.
    - Best to make a *Master Mix* of N + 1 samples.